VadimGush/system-calls/README.md

 # system-calls

+Just a list of system calls that I often use.
+With the header file from a specification and a link to documentation.

 | Specification | Header | System call | Description | Link |
 |---|---|---|---|---|
 | POSIX | `fcntl.h` | `open()` | Open a file, create a file |